CyVerse-learning-materials/learning-center-faq/Discovery-environment-faq.rst

 *Can I still use the old DE?*
 ==============================

-- Yes, the old DE is still available to use until we deprecate it in Summer 2021.
+Yes, you can continue to use the old DE until we deprecate it in Summer 2021.
 We will announce the sunset date to all users at least 4 weeks in advance.

 - Please use the old DE for some functions that are not yet fully operational in DE 2.0, such as:
 - - Apps: integrating new apps, editing, copying, and publishing
 - - Communities: adminstrating, managing, and browsing